vincentbarr/vincentbarr.github.com/_posts/2016-05-24-vincent-barr-joins-flickr-shares-photos.md

 And that's 2,753 photos too many for one viewer.

-That's two thousand seven hundred seventy-seven photos too many for one viewer.
+That's two thousand seven hundred fifty-three photos too many for one viewer.

 That's why, today, I joined [Flickr](https://www.flickr.com/photos/vincentbarr/), to begin sharing this collection with others.